High Line Canal Trail Improvements

 Project Type: Stormwater Project

-Project Status: Agreement was implemented in the fall of 2021
+Project Status: Agreement was implemented in the fall of 2021 and construction is now complete

 Project Description: